 The large room in the northwest corner features 25 hand-planed unpainted pine panels darkened by years of exposure to smoke from the massive brick fireplace.Wide pine floors, oak gunstock corner posts and a massive hand-planed summer beam may be original First Period elements from a pre-existing home that were at some point decoratively incorporated into this building.
 The summer beam is transverse, but does not end at the chimney masonry as was often the case.
 Although large First and early Second Period homes in Ipswich often have within them a smaller structure which was added to over the years, it appears that these elements were not original to this house.
-Unlike most First Period homes, the ceiling that the summer beam supports has been plastered.
-What we do not know is where these first period elements originated.

 Samuel Kinsman was born in 1747 and died in 1806.
 Although the house is named for him, he is not the builder of the main house dated 1750.
 Samuel Kinsman received the 53 Argilla property in a bequest from his father Capt.
 John Kinsman, who married Hannah Burnham in 1733.
 Hannah was the daughter of James Burnham Jr. son of James Burnham, whose father was the settler Thomas Burnham.
 John Kinsman bought the property that now includes 53 Argilla Rd. from James Burnham Jr. The Burnhams and Kinsmans were among the original settlers of Ipswich.